Monster Hunter Wilds

 If you can't avoid a monster's attack by dodging with your sword drawn, you can guard against it instead.
 The weapon's sharpness will be reduced a little, but it would lessen incoming damage.
 If you are able to Perfect Guard, you will consume Stamina instead of Health and Sharpness.

-Power Clash Occurs Depending On The Monster's Attack
+Power Clash Occurs Depending on the Monster's Attack

-How To Power Clash When On Guard
+How to Power Clash When on Guard

 Hold

-During Power Clash Quick Presses
+Repeatedly During Power Clash

 The new Power Clash feature occurs when you block some monsters' attack.
 If you win the Power Clash, you will have a chance to attack the monster, so be sure to win the Power Clash when it occurs and aim for a follow-up attack.

-Utilize Tackle When You Get Used To It
+Utilize Tackle When You Get Used to It

-How To Tackle Out Of Overhead Slash
+How to Tackle Out of Overhead Slash

 Hold